mufidaandi/financial_dashboard_teamvikings/README.md

 ## Features
 - Display of account balances for both deposit accounts (chequing and savings) and credit cards.
-- User-friendly interface with clear visuals.
+- User-friendly and accessible interface with clear and simple visuals.
 - Static JSON data handling for account information.

 ## Technologies Used